dandv/instagram-clone/README.md

 ## TODO

-* better UI styling
-* show how easy it is to add accounts, but get the API keys for Weib and Wechat first, which requires a Chinese phone number apparently
-* store the navigator position with each photo
-* plot the pictures on the map
+* plot the pictures in the map markers
 * use Baidu Map if possible, but see https://en.wikipedia.org/wiki/Baidu_Maps#Coordinate_system
 * implement "shake to undo the last note" feature
 * implement voice commands
-* REST API to return the notes
+* polish REST API to return the notes
 * Yelp integration (extra credit)
+* send message via Weibo
+* offline feature
+* remove background image from PPT